kubrickfr/avsc-wiki/API.md

 ### `service.createClient([opts])`

 + `opts` {Object} Options:
-  + `timeout` {Number} Default timeout in milliseconds used when emitting requests, specify `0` for no timeout (note that this may cause memory leaks in the presence of communication errors).
-Defaults to `10000`.
-Note that it can be overridden on a per-request basis.
+  + `buffering` {Boolean} By default emitting messages before any channels become active will fail.
+Setting this option will instead cause messages to be buffered until a channel becomes available.
   + `channelPolicy(channels)` {Function} Function to load balance between active channels.
 Should return one of the passed in channels.
 The default selects a channel at random.
-  + `noBuffering` {Boolean} By default messages emitted while no channels are active will be buffered until a channel becomes available.
-Setting this option will instead cause emitting a message to fail if no channels are active at the time.
   + `remoteProtocols` {Object} Map of remote protocols, keyed by hash, to cache locally.
-This will save a handshake with clients connecting using one of these protocols.
+This will save a handshake when connecting using one of these protocols.
   + `server` {Server} Convenience function to connect the client to an existing server using an efficient in-memory channel.
   + `strictTypes` {Boolean} Disable conversion of string errors to `Error` objects and of `null` to `undefined`.
+  + `timeout` {Number} Default timeout in milliseconds used when emitting requests, specify `0` for no timeout (note that this may cause memory leaks in the presence of communication errors).
+Defaults to `10000`.
+This timeout can be overridden on a per-request basis.
+Finally, this timeout only applies to RPC handling (i.e. neither middleware or buffering count towards this timeout).
   + `transport` {Transport} Convenience option to add a transport to the newly created client.